Haxxnet/Compose-Examples/README.md

 ### Tools & Helpers
 - [Network-Multitool](examples/network-multitool) - Multi-arch multitool for container network troubleshooting.
 - [IT-Tools](examples/it-tools) - Collection of handy online tools for developers, with great UX.
+- [Monkeytype](examples/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
+Test yourself in various modes, track your progress and improve your speed.
 - ~~[GCHQ CyberChef](https://gchq.github.io/CyberChef/)~~ - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis.

 ### Recipe Managers